cimon-io/ansible-role-systemd-service/README.md

 systemd_service_workingdirectory: ""
 ```

-Select where file descriptors (STDIN, STDOUT, STDERR) of the executed processes should be connected to with the following parameters.
+The following parameters allow to choose where file descriptors (STDIN, STDOUT, STDERR) of the executed processes should be connected to.

 ```yaml
 # Controls where file descriptor 0 (STDIN) of the executed processes is connected to